Thongheng/RedTeam-CheatSheet/README.md

 ## 🤖 AI Assistant Configuration

-The "RedTeam AI" assistant is enabled by default.
+The "RedTeam AI" assistant is disable by default.
 It uses the Google Gemini API.

 ### To Disable AI Features:
 1. Open `constants.ts`.
-2. Change `ENABLE_AI` to `false`:
+2. Change `ENABLE_AI` to `true`:
     ```typescript
-    export const ENABLE_AI = false;
+    export const ENABLE_AI = true;
     ```
     This will remove the AI button from the header and prevent any API calls.

-## 📱 PWA Setup (Desktop App)

-This app is configured as a PWA.
-To make it look professional when installed:

-1. Create a `public` folder in the root directory.
-2. Add your icons to `public/`:
-    *   `pwa-192x192.png` (192x192 px)
-    *   `pwa-512x512.png` (512x512 px)
-    *   `apple-touch-icon.png` (180x180 px)
-    *   `favicon.ico`
-3. Rebuild the app: `npm run build`

-Once deployed, users will see an "Install" icon in their browser address bar (Chrome/Edge), allowing them to install it as a standalone desktop application.

 ## 🌐 Hosting on GitHub Pages